City Relocation Overview

 What the current score suggests

-Fayetteville, NC has a mixed safety profile.
-Some areas will feel more stable and residential, while others may require more careful neighborhood selection.
-The main risks here include storms, humidity, and fast growth pressure.
+Fayetteville, NC has a more challenging city-level safety profile, so block-by-block research matters more than usual before renting or buying.
+The main environmental risks here include storms, humidity, and fast growth pressure.
 Conditions can vary significantly by neighborhood and property type.

 What movers should do next